poelstra/mhub/README.md

   any previously stored message for its topic.
   If `keep` is false, previous message for this topic is cleared (but message is still forwarded).
-  Note: if `keep` is not present, message will be forwarded, but previously stored message (if any) will NOT be affected.
-This is for performance reasons.
+  Note: if `keep` is not present, message will be forwarded, but any previously stored message (if any) will NOT be affected.
   * `persistent?: boolean`: Whether to persist this queue to disk (default true)
 * `Queue`: Forwards incoming messages to all subscribed clients (like an